sonic-net/SONiC/doc/voq/lag_hld.md

 ### 3.1 Configuration

+* The name of the LAG in the PORTCHANNEL table should be unique within the entire VOQ System.
 * A new configuration attribute called the "system_lag_id" is added to the PORTCHANNEL table.
 This attribute is required only for a Distributed VOQ System and must have a unique value for each LAG in the system.
 No other **LAG configuration** changes are required.
 * Also no changes are required for **LAG Member** configuration and **LAG Interface** configurations.
 PORTCHANNEL_MEMBER table and PORTCHANNEL_INTERFACE table are used in the same way how they are used in non-chassis system.